3 Best Los Angeles

 Our Los Angeles grief counselors can give you the support you need to navigate loss.

 Grief can be such a difficult and isolating experience.
 Here at Spaces Therapy, we want to be a resource and a safe space for you to process your loss, manage any symptoms, help give you clarity and language around what you are experiencing, and provide any tools and skills for moving toward healing.
-We’ll start with a consultation to get to know you and your partner and walk you through our process.
+We’ll start with a consultation to get to know you and walk you through our process.
 Then, we will define goals and determine the best course of action in your first session.
 We tend to meet once a week for 45 minutes.
 If you have questions about our services or how we can support you, reach out to us.
 Ready to get started?
 Book a consultation.

 Screenshot 2024-01-17 at 4.16.32 PM.png